tsdat/tsdat/docs/source/tutorials/data_ingest.rst

     :alt:

 Replace the text in the "dataset.yaml" file with the following.
-Note that the units block is particularly important, and that variable names match between "retriever.yaml" and "dataset.yaml".
+Note that the units block is particularly important (you will get an error message if a variable doesn't have units), and that variable names match between retriever.yaml and dataset.yaml.
+Variables not desired from retriever.yaml can be left out of dataset.yaml.

 .. code-block:: yaml
   :linenos: